kadikraman/news-flash/README.md

 ## Pull to refresh

+Do pagination first and pull to refresh after.
 Note that requestPolicy: 'network-only' is important (otherwise will fetch from cache instread)

 ## Get the schema for typed  gql